Safety Instructions (ace, ace 2)#

-NOTICE – Voltage outside of the specified range may damage the camera.
+NOTICE – Voltages outside of the specified range may damage the camera.

 - You must supply camera and I/O power within the safe operating voltage ranges given in the camera specification.

 - Basler ace GigE cameras: Camera power supply via Power over Ethernet (PoE) must comply with the IEEE 802.3af specification.

-- Basler ace USB 3.0 cameras: Camera power must comply with the Universal Bus 3.0 specification.
+- Basler ace USB 3.0 cameras: Camera power must comply with the Universal Serial Bus 3.0 specification.

 NOTICE – Using unsuitable lenses may damage camera components or the lens itself.

 Make sure that your lens is compatible with the lens mount dimensions given in the Maximum Allowed Lens Intrusion topic.
 If you try to mount a lens with an overall lens intrusion that is larger than specified, you may damage the lens or the filter holder and the camera may not work properly anymore.